alescrnjar/LLM_Experiments/README.md

 # LangGraph

 LangGraph allows for the engineering of the prompt chain.
 Operations such as document retrieval, web retrieval, generation, evaluation, et cetera are defined as nodes on a graph that can be directly designed by the user.
-In the dedicated folder, I provide a simple template that can be adjusted for custom cases.
+In the dedicated directory, I provide a simple template that can be adjusted for custom cases.

+# Fine Tune Embeddings
+I use llama-index for fine tuning of an embedding model, to be used in a langchain RAG pipeline for document retrieval, according to the dedicated llama-index tutorial.
+I follow these steps:
+* generate question-answer pairs from the training corpus of text.
+* finetune the model
+* use the new embeddings in the langchain script.

 # Required Libraries